Quantum gas microscopy of Rydberg macrodimers: Optical coupling

 \section{Optical coupling}

 In the main text, we described the macrodimer potential by the three crossing van-der-Waals states $\ket{\widetilde\alpha(R)}$, $\ket{\widetilde\beta(R)}$ and $\ket{\widetilde\gamma(R)}$.
 The weak dependence on the interatomic distance due to dispersive van-der-Waals interactions between off-resonant asymptotic pair states was neglected in the main text.
 Due to this weak dependence, the two-photon Rabi couplings $\widetilde\Omega_{\widetilde\alpha}(R)(\widetilde\Omega_{\widetilde\beta}(R))$ are sligthly spatial dependent because of the changing state admixture in $\ket{\widetilde\alpha(R)}(\ket{\widetilde\beta(R)})$.
 Here, we use the expansions Eq.~(\ref{eq:uncoupled_state}) and Eq.~(\ref{eq:recoupled_states2}) into asymptotic pair states instead.
 These asymptotic pair states are the eigenstates in the non-interacting limit of large separations.
 Since it is straightforward to expand the asymptotic states into products of single-particle states, optical coupling rates to these pair states are easy to calculate.
-As we will see in Eq.~(\ref{eq:seperationF_C_O}), this allows for a strict separation of spatially independent optical couplings to contributing pair states $\ket{\lambda}$ and generalized Franck-Condon overlap integrals taking into account the spatial dependent amplitudes of these pair states. \\ The two dominating asymptotic pair states contributing to our $0^+_g$ potential are the non-interacting pair states $\ket{ee,\unaryminus}$ and $\ket{ee^\prime,\unaryminus}$ with coefficients $c_{ee}(R)$ and $c_{ee^\prime}(R)$, which are the asymptotic limits of the van-der-Waals states $\ket{\widetilde \alpha (R)}$ and $\ket{\widetilde \beta (R)}$.
-These can be expressed as
+As we will see in Eq.~(\ref{eq:seperationF_C_O}), this allows for a strict separation of spatially independent optical couplings to contributing pair states $\ket{\lambda}$ and generalized Franck-Condon overlap integrals taking into account the spatial dependent amplitudes of these pair states. \\ The two dominating asymptotic pair states contributing to our $0^+_g$ potential are the non-interacting pair states $\ket{e,e}$ and $\ket{e,e^\prime}$ with coefficients $c_{ee}(R)$ and $c_{ee^\prime}(R)$, which are the asymptotic limits of the van-der-Waals states $\ket{\widetilde \alpha (R)}$ and $\ket{\widetilde \beta (R)}$.
+In the main text, these asymptotic states were defined via the states $\ket{e} = \ket{35P_{1/2}}$ and $\ket{e^\prime} = \ket{35P_{3/2}}$.
+Accounting also for the spin projections of both atoms and symmetrizing the states with respect to the inversion and reflection symmetry of the $0^+_g$~\citep{Weber2017} potential leads to

 with spin orientations $\ket{\uparrow}=\ket{m_J=+1/2}$ and $\ket{\downarrow}=\ket{m_J=-1/2}$ relative to the molecular axis.
 A distance dependent decomposition of the states $\ket{\widetilde \alpha(R)}$ and $\ket{\widetilde \beta(R)}$ which form the potential well $V_1(R)$ is shown in Fig.~\ref{supfig:9}.
 Among other states, we find an optically uncoupled pair state including single particle states $35S_{1/2}$ and $36S_{1/2}$ and weaker admixed pair states, where both atoms are in $\ket{e^\prime}$.
 The optical coupling to the latter are suppressed not only by smaller pair state amplitudes, but also because they are only accessible via the intermediate state $\ket{e^\prime}$.
 Due to the fine-structure splitting of $2566$\,MHz for our Rydberg state, ten times larger compared to the typical detunings to $\ket{e}$, we restrict ourself to the intermediate pair states states including one atom in the ground state and a second atom in $\ket{e\uparrow}$ or $\ket{e\downarrow}$ in the following calculations.